-There are a lot of car insurance myths and facts out there!
+There are a lot of car insurance facts and myths out there!

 You probably already know the basics about auto insurance: You need it before you can drive or register a car in most states.
 Every state has its own insurance standards that dictate the minimum amount of coverage needed.